guanshaoheng/gaussian_nn_tugraz/README.md

 - We compared the performance of Vanilla, PINN and physics-constrained network in this work (PCNN).
 - There is no doubt that the PCNN performs best as the activation function is constrained like the physics kernel in the Gaussian Process mentioned in [this work](https://arxiv.org/pdf/1905.07907.pdf).
+- The noise is in random normal distribution with a scale of 0.15.

 - From the results, we can see that, with
     - with a proper activation function or physics (informed or constrained), like the PCNN, the model perform